Left-Sided Heart Failure

 - Stop smoking: Smoking damages blood vessels, raises blood pressure, reduces the amount of oxygen in the blood and makes the heart beat faster.

-- Take your medications as prescribed: If you’ve been prescribed a medication for left-side heart failure or a causative condition, be sure to take it as prescribed.
+- Take your medications as prescribed: If you’ve been prescribed medication for left-side heart failure or a causative condition, be sure to take it as prescribed.

 - Weigh yourself daily: Monitor your weight for sudden gains that can indicate fluid retention.